telugudevopsguru/aws-zero-to-hero/README.md

 - Lab Session - Remove inter-region VPC peering within the same AWS account
 - Lab Session - Configure inter-region VPC peering with a different AWS account
 - Lab Session - Remove inter-region VPC peering with a different AWS account

 ## Day 17: AWS CloudWatch and CloudTrail
+Introduction to AWS monitoring with CloudWatch, log management, and auditing with CloudTrail.

 - What is CloudWatch?
 - Key Features of CloudWatch
 - Lab Session - Creating a log group in AWS CloudWatch